Hurricanes vs. Devils: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 5

 Hurricanes Betting Insights

-- The Hurricanes have won 50 of their 75 games when favored on the moneyline this season (66.7%).
+- The Hurricanes have won 66.7% of their games this season when favored on the moneyline (50-25).

 - Based on this game's moneyline, the Hurricanes have an implied win probability of 56.5%.